HELVE/HELVEOS/README.md

 5s_wait

 > "Please draw 1/4th of a mental circle around you."
 > "This is your space of self-intent.
 Thoughts processes directed inwards will stabilize your existing inner energy and ground your approach to yourself.
-Think about how you intend to treat yourself."
+Think about how you intend to treat yourself.
+Once you describe it return to calm state."

 3m_wait